brianadams2337/acme-shop-flo/README.md

 ## Running a production-like preview

-Run `yarn build` to build the latest changes and followed by `yarn preview`.
+Run `pnpm build` to build the latest changes and followed by `pnpm preview`.
 Keep in mind that a `redis-server` needs to be running.
 This will run the generated nuxt application from the `.output/` directory, similar to how the application will be deployed on a production server.